 In 1973, Re/Max made Denver its headquarters.

-Richard Lamm, who led the movement against hosting the 1976 Winter Olympics, was elected as Colorado governor in 1975.
+In 1975, Richard Lamm, who led the movement against hosting the 1976 Winter Olympics, was elected as Colorado governor.

-From 1976 to 1982, the Colorado Rockies played in the National Hockey League.
+From 1976 to 1982, Denver was home to the Colorado Rockies of the National Hockey League.

 In 1980, CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center.

-In 1980, after state and local legislation was passed, construction on SH 470 was finally started.
-SH 470 was originally intended to be I-470 and built with federal highway funds, but the funding was redirected to complete conversion of downtown Denver's 16th Street to a pedestrian mall.
+In 1980, construction of SH 470 was delayed until state and local legislation was passed after funding was redirected to complete conversion of downtown Denver's 16th Street to a pedestrian mall.

-In 1981, Carl Johnson, Jefferson County health director, linked plutonium contamination from the Rocky Flats Plant to an increase in birth defects and cancer incidence in central Denver.
+In 1981, a study linked plutonium contamination to an increase in birth defects and cancer incidence in central Denver and near Rocky Flats.

-In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts, which comprised a program of 114 performances of 18 plays, by theatre companies from 13 countries, across 25 days.
+In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts, which comprised 114 performances of 18 plays by theatre companies from 13 countries across 25 days.

-From 1976 to 1982, the Colorado Rockies played in the National Hockey League, and later moved to the New York metropolitan area to become the New Jersey Devils.
+From 1976 to 1982, Denver was home to the Colorado Rockies of the National Hockey League, before they moved to the New York metropolitan area to become the New Jersey Devils.

-In 1984, William L. Armstrong was the last Republican Senator to carry Denver during his landslide victory.
+During his 1984 landslide, William L. Armstrong was the last Republican Senator to carry Denver.

-In 1986, the price of oil dropped to $9 a barrel, and the Denver economy also dropped, leaving almost 15,000 oil industry workers in the area unemployed.
+In 1986, the price of oil dropped to $9 a barrel, causing an economic downturn in Denver.

 On June 15, 1988, an F3 tornado struck 4.4 miles (7.1 km) south of downtown Denver.

-Denver had one of the top 10 costliest hailstorms in U.S. history on July 11, 1990.
+On July 11, 1990, Denver experienced one of the costliest hailstorms in U.S. history.

 In 1993, the Colorado Rockies were created as an expansion franchise.